Numerical analysis of 2D Navier--Stokes equations with additive stochastic forcing: Optimal weak order in probability for LBB-stable space-time discretisations of ( )

-for all $(\pmb{\varphi}, R) \in V_{\rm div}^h({\mathcal O}) \times P_h({\mathcal O})$, where the following map approximates $\mathcal L^{m}$ from (\ref{tdiscr-add}),
+for all $(\pmb{\varphi}, R) \in V_{\rm div}^h({\mathcal O};\R^2) \times P^h({\mathcal O})$, where the following map approximates $\mathcal L^{m}$ from (\ref{tdiscr-add}),

 The additional term $\frac{1}{2}\int_{\mt} [{\rm div}\, {\bf Y}_{m-1}] {\bf Y}_m \cdot \pmb{\varphi}\dx$ in (\ref{tdiscr-add-fem1}) is used to control nonlinear effects in the presence of {\em discretely} divergence-free velocity iterates, as do the last three terms in (\ref{midi1}).
-The reason why the scheme is set up in this form will become clear if we consider the $V_{\Div}^h(\mt)$-valued r.v. which solves the following equation
+The reason why the scheme is set up in this form will become clear if we consider the $V_{\Div}^h(\mt;\R^2)$-valued random variable which solves the following equation